-Stay after the event for networking and nibbles (BYO obviously!) - get your burning questions answered by Peter and continue your thoughts, ideas and sea-minded discussions with your local community, all from the comfort of your couch!
+Stay after the event for networking and nibbles (BYO obviously!) - get your burning questions answered and continue your thoughts, ideas and sea-minded discussions with your local community, all from the comfort of your couch!

 Bring a mate and share in the discovery!

 At Reef Check Australia we’re all about inspiring our mates and we love to read your thoughts!
 So, share your favourite parts about the night and tag us!
 Reef Check Australia #coasttocoral

 This initiative is hosted by Reef Check Australia, and proudly supported by oh so many groups including the City of Gold Coast, Port of Brisbane Pty Ltd, Sunshine Coast Council's Environment Levy partnerships grant, The June Canavan Foundation and Townsville City Council.

 Future talks take place on the second Tuesday night of each month, with a new, interesting and engaging speaker.

 For more information contact [email protected]ia